JazzMaster/LazGFX/README.md

 Borland, INC. has been bought out and seems to "be no more".
 Unlike Microsoft, I respect thier codebase and right to copyright.

-Original code for DOS (c) Borland, INC. and reported (from C) via FreePascal (FPK) dev team, myself and a few others.
+Original code for DOS (c) Borland, INC.
+Re-ported (from C) via FreePascal (FPK) dev team, myself and a few others.
 I have left reference where its due in the code.
 I only accept credit where its due me.

 ## Final NOTE: